 IMPORTANT NOTE: By starting an End-To-End trace the users running the trace allow that their userid is recorded in involved systems as part of the trace data.

-In order to use the Trace Analysis (in Focused Run) or the E2E Trace (in SAP Solution Manager 7.2), you need to specify which systems should be used.
+In order to use the Trace Analysis (in Focused Run) or E2E Trace Analysis (in SAP Solution Manager), you need to specify which systems should be used.
 This can be done with the Scope Selection.